UNIVERSE-DAO/UNIVERSE/README.md

 **Building the ultimate Tech for Good to Master the Infinite Game — providing Hope, Prosperity, and Well-being — is the essence of a fulfilling life purpose.**

+>_The Soul beneath the System.
+The Motivation behind the Mission.
+The Reason before the Code._

 ---

 <br>